Mill Race (Eugene): Recreation and university traditions

 Canoeing on the millrace wasn't all fond memories, however, as boating incidents were relatively common on the race.
-Beloved senior class president Robert C. Bailey was the victim of one these tragic accidents, losing his life in a canoeing accident on Easter Sunday 1939.
+Senior class president Robert C. Bailey was the victim of one these tragic accidents, losing his life in a canoeing accident on Easter Sunday 1939.
 The eight Pyramidal English Oaks standing in the university's Memorial Quad were planted in 1940 in honor of Bailey.
 A brass plaque is also located on the fountain on the Knight Library terrace as part of the memorial.

-A less idyllic tradition, but nevertheless integral to campus life at the time, was the practice of millrace “dunking.”
+Another integral tradition at the time was the practice of millrace “dunking.”
 Dunking was a regular occasion on campus, the punishment for breaking rules, violating traditions, or as part of fraternity hazing.
 Not even women were safe from a millrace dunking, with a 1949 Eugene Daily Emerald article requesting tradition violators to meet for their punishment, with "women wearing appropriate dunking clothes.”